angular/angular/aio/content/guide/cli-builder.md

 ## Creating a builder

-As an example, let's create a builder that executes a shell command.
+As an example, let's create a builder that copies a file.
 To create a builder, use the `createBuilder()` CLI Builder function, and return a `Promise<BuilderOutput>` object.

 <code-example